tomstafford/choice-engine-text/sphexishness.md

 This argues Dennett, is what people have in mind when they imagine a deterministic universe.
 They imagine themselves prey to the same traps, the same blunt causal forces, as the digger wasp.

+The reason not to fear sphexishness is complexity.
+The sphex is a misleading example of a living thing with a very simple behavioural pattern.
+It is not typical of living things.
+Further, it isn't even typical of many systems which we know to be completely deterministic, yet can yield unpredictable, and endlessly varied, forms.

+To illustrate what I'm getting at here, I'm going to tell you about a simple, completely deterministic system that convinced me, viscerally that being a deterministic system didn't mean being reduced to a simplistic or predictable creature.

+Tell me about cellular automata [RULE30](https://twitter.com/intent/tweet?text=@ChoiceEngine%20RULE%2030)

+Skip that, tell me what it means [CHAOS](https://twitter.com/intent/tweet?text=@ChoiceEngine%20CHAOS)

 <a name="footnote1">1</a>: A behaviour, incidentally, which may have played a role in Darwin's loss of faith "I cannot persuade myself that a beneficent & omnipotent God would have designedly created the Ichneumonidae with the express intention of their feeding within ... living bodies": [link](http://www.asa3.org/ASA/PSCF/2001/PSCF9-01Miles.html)